 Find a Scholarship helps you discover the research scholarship that is right for you, and provides information on all currently available scholarships.

-The PhD program may start at a time of your choosing and is not required to commence at the beginning of an academic semester (although we find this a convenient time for our candidates).
+- The PhD program may start at a time of your choosing – starting your research at the beginning of an academic semester whist not compulsory, can be advantageous

-A full time PhD scholarship provides a stipend (tax exempt, indexed annually) over 3 years and full project support and mentoring.
-Amounts vary depending on type of scholarship.
+- A full time PhD scholarship provides a stipend (tax exempt, indexed annually) over 3 years, full project support and mentoring.
+The payment amount will vary, depending on the type of scholarship

-The following is a guide to educational and professional development opportunities for prospective international students.
+The following is a guide to opportunities for prospective international students.

 Education & International Development Officer: firstname.lastname@example.org or +61 7 3138 4905.